Pascal Barré

-Pascal Barré (born 12 April 1959 in Houilles, Yvelines) is a former track and field athlete from France who competed mainly in the 100/200 metres.
+Pascal Barré (born 12 April 1959 in Houilles, Yvelines) is a former track and field athlete from France.
+He competed mainly in the 100 metres and 200 metres sprint events.

 Athletic career

-He was a bronze medalist in the European Junior championships in 1977.
-He was French 200 metre champion on 3 occasions, and twice indoor 200 metre champion.
+Barré was a bronze medallist in the 200 metres event at the 1977 European Athletics Junior Championships.
+He was French 200 metre champion on three occasions, and twice indoor 200 metre champion.
 He also won the indoor 400 metre French title.

-He reached the semifinal of the 200 metres at the European championships in Stuttgart in 1986.
+In 1986, he reached the semi-final of the 200 metres at the European championships in Stuttgart, Germany.

 He competed for France in the 1980 Summer Olympics held in Moscow, Soviet Union.
-He did not run the 200 metres as he was scheduled, but in the 4 x 100 metre relay, where he won the bronze medal with his team mates Antoine Richard, Patrick Barré (his twin brother) and Hermann Panzo.
+He did not run the 200 metres as he was scheduled, but ran in the 4 x 100 metres relay, where he won the bronze medal with his team mates Antoine Richard, Patrick Barré (his twin brother) and Hermann Panzo.